Lady (Lenny Kravitz song)

-"Lady" is a song by American rock musician Lenny Kravitz, released as the final single from his seventh studio album, Baptism (2004), in November 2004.
-The song is believed to be written about Kravitz's then-girlfriend, Nicole Kidman.
+"Lady" is a song by American rock musician Lenny Kravitz, released as the final single from his seventh studio album, Baptism (2004), in August 2004.
+In an interview with Hello!, Kravitz revealed that it was inspired by his then-girlfriend, Nicole Kidman.
 The song reached number 27 in the United States and number 99 in the Netherlands.

 Chart performance

 "Lady" was the most successful song from Baptism on the US Billboard Hot 100, where it peaked at number 27.
 It also charted briefly in the Netherlands, reaching number 99 in July 2005.

 Music video

 The video was directed by Philip Andelman.
-It consists of Kravitz playing guitar and singing in a circular stage, while women are dancing around him.
+It consists of Lenny Kravitz playing guitar and singing in a circular stage, while women are dancing around him.
 There are lights that change depending on the intensity of the sound of the song.